 Despite considerable research, the cause of chronic fatigue syndrome remains unknown.
 Controversy exists as to whether there is a single cause or many causes and whether the cause is physical or mental, but either way the symptoms are very real to the person.

 Some researchers believe the syndrome ultimately will prove to have several causes, including genetic predisposition and exposure to microbes, toxins, and other physical and emotional factors.

-Most people who have chronic fatigue syndrome are successful and function at a high level until the disorder begins.
+Most people who have chronic fatigue syndrome are successful and function at a high level until the disorder begins, usually abruptly, often following a stressful event.
 The main symptom is fatigue that usually lasts at least 6 months and is severe enough to interfere with daily activities.
 Severe fatigue is present even on awakening and persists throughout the day.
 The fatigue often worsens with physical exertion or during periods of psychologic stress.
-However, physical evidence of muscle weakness or of joint or nerve abnormalities is rare.
+However, physical evidence of muscle weakness or of joint or nerve abnormalities is absent.
 Extreme fatigue may begin during or after recovery from an illness that resembles a viral infection, with a fever, runny nose, and tender or painful lymph nodes.
 However, in many people, fatigue begins without any such preceding illness.

 In most cases, symptoms of chronic fatigue syndrome lessen over time.
 However, it often takes years for symptoms to subside, and not all symptoms disappear.
 People may recover more fully if they focus more on what function they can recover than on how much function they have lost.

 Specific symptoms such as pain, depression, and poor sleep are treated.
 Cognitive behavioral therapy and gradual graded exercise, which have helped some people, may be worth trying.